 Please check our careers page for a list of currently available internship opportunities.

 Please see the Allocations FAQ page.

 For questions not answered in the FAQ, contact the PSC Allocations department at:

 Fax: 412/ 268-5831

-Bridges-2, PSC’s newest supercomputer, will debut in late fall of 2020.
-It will be funded by a $10-million grant from the National Science Foundation.
+After a highly successful Early User Program, Bridges-2, PSC’s newest supercomputer, is in full production.
+It is funded by a $10-million grant from the National Science Foundation.